A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Preliminaries

-\begin{defn} The quantity $\frac{|\sigma_{12}|}{\sigma_1}$ will be referred to as {\it the asymptotic (Pitman) efficiency} of the test statistic $\cR(\sG(\cZ_N))$ for the testing problem~(\ref{localpower2}), and will be denoted by $\mathrm{AE}(\sG)$.
-The ratio of the asymptotic efficiencies of two test statistics is the {\it relative (Pitman) efficiency}, which is the ratio of the number of samples required to achieve the same limiting power between two level $\alpha$-tests. \end{defn} Refer to the textbooks \cite{gc,lr,vandervaart} for more on contiguity, local power and asymptotic efficiencies of tests.
+The quantity $\gamma$ (which depends on $\theta_1$, $h$, and the graph functional $\sG$) in the limit above is then referred to as {\it the asymptotic (Pitman) efficiency} of the test statistic $\cR(\sG(\cZ_N))$ for the testing problem~(\ref{localpower2}), and will be denoted by $\mathrm{AE}(\sG)$.
+The ratio of the asymptotic efficiencies of two test statistics is the {\it relative (Pitman) efficiency}, which is the ratio of the number of samples required to achieve the same limiting power between two size $\alpha$-tests.
+Refer to the textbooks \cite{elnp,lr,vandervaart} for more on contiguity, local power and asymptotic efficiencies of tests.